 Alright, so it’s finally happening, this is quite the week!

-Hopefully I’ll be posting more daily until I’ve cranked them all out.
-Thailand, and my Tokyo blog entry are my #1 priorities for this blog in the next few weeks.
+I intend to post more each day until I’ve gone through them all.
+Thailand and my Tokyo blog entry are my top priorities for this blog in the next few weeks.
 I’m planning on going back and retroactively adding photos to the existing entries, like so.
-After that I’ve got a host of other things I cannot wait to share with you folks as well!
+After that, I’ve got a host of other things I cannot wait to share.

-Thanks for your patience and I hope you enjoy.
+Thank you for your patience and I hope you enjoy them.

 Bangkok Part 1 on Flickr